Baylor vs. Creighton: Odds, spread, over/under - NCAA Tournament Second Round

 Baylor vs. Creighton Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup listed on multiple sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup posted at individual sportsbooks.

 |Favorite